GinIchimaru/VBA_Time_Series/README.md

 # Time Series
 Unit root tests, ARIMAX, GARCH models in VBA for the time being.
-Files with extension .vba contains the actual code.
+Files with extension .vba contain the actual code.
 The repo was committed to git with [VbaGitBootStrap](https://github.com/brucemcpherson/VbaGit).
 For now it contains only:
 *   Augmented Dickey Fuller test
 *   Phillips Perron test
 *   KPSS test